PostHog/posthog.com/contents/handbook/growth/marketing/posthog-style-guide.md

 > - **Example:** "The open-source community is awesome"

-But should be written without a hypen in other contexts.
+But should be written without a hyphen in other contexts.

 > - **Example:** "PostHog loves being open source."